11 party games and jokes for team building

-The object is to keep from laughing.
-The players face each other in a circle.
-One player says, "Ha!”
+The object is to keep from laughing while being completely ridiculous at the same time.
+Players face each other in a circle.
+One person says, "Ha!”
 The next one says, "Ha-ha!”
 The third continues, "Ha-ha-ha!”
-If someone speaks the wrong number of "has" or laughs, he or she is out of the game.
-Start over once a player is out.
-The players who are out of the game try to make those who are still in the game laugh.
-The player who laughs the last is the winner.
+If someone speaks the wrong number of "has" or laughs, he or she is out.
+Start over at that point.
+The player who laughs last is the winner.

-Another great game that get's an honorable mention is Mafia, so check it out, have fun and remember ...
+Another great game that get's an honorable mention is Mafia.
+Check it out, have fun and remember ...

-It is important to note that any icebreaker involving direct contact should be exercised with extreme caution.
-The leader should tell everyone up front not to pressure those who do not want to participate.
+Any icebreaker involving direct contact should be exercised with extreme caution.
+The leader should tell everyone up front not to pressurize.
 Encourage participation, but if someone is not comfortable, just drop it and let him or her know it is OK.
-They can watch and encourage others from the sidelines.
+They can watch and encourage others.

 For more ideas, check out Icebreakers and fun games for kids and youth.
 Also, Google “fun icebreakers."
 Think about the characters in your group and what games would work.
 You’ll have to weed through a bunch of lame games, but your efforts will surely raise the exhilaration level of the universe.
 Now go forth and play for love and glory!